LMB25/ICCL/user_manual.md

 ### Graph Embedding Methods

-* **Auto Mode**: In the automatic mode, we try to find the best graph embedding method with corresponding parameters for the imported OCEL.
+* **Auto Embed**: In the automatic mode, we try to find the best graph embedding method with corresponding parameters for the imported OCEL.
 Experimentally we have found out, that the Custom Feature Graph Embedding method that uses FeatherNode Embeddings and aggregates them for the representation of a graph, works the best.
 Note that it is also the only method that is able to embed an arbitrary amount of features.
 The most crucial parameter for this method is the number of dimensions.
 Hereby, we have to have enough dimensions to express the complexity of the graphs and features.
 On the other hand, we want to reduce the number of dimensions as much as possible to improve the computation effort.
 Especially, the following clustering runs significantly faster on smaller dimensions.
 We start with an initial value of 500 and then try to reduce it by comparing the normalized embedding loss (https://doi.org/10.1038/s41467-021-23795-5).
 However, note that we cannot have less dimensions than features.
 This is required by FeatherNode.

 *  **Custom Feature Graph Embedding**: especially designed for ICCL.
 The algorithm first creates a node embedding via FeatherNode which uses characteristic functions of node features with random walk weights to describe node neighborhoods.
 In the second step, the node embeddings are averaged over each dimension, resulting in a vectorized embedding of the graph.
 Focusses **features**, the structure of the process execution graphs is only implicitly considered.
 Check out the [karateclub documentation](https://karateclub.readthedocs.io/en/latest/_modules/karateclub/node_embedding/attributed/feathernode.html) for more information about the FeatherNode parameters that can be configured.

+Note: We cannot run the algorithm when we have less dimensions than features for each node.

 *  **Graph2Vec**: first identifies subgraphs sourrounding each node in the feature graphs.
 By means of the Weisfeiler-Lehman’s algorithm, the subgraphs are considered as the vocabulary for a doc2vec SkipGram model.
 Since the graph’s structure is captured within the algorithm, feature graphs that are similar in structure will be close in the embedding space.
 Focusses the **graph structure** and additionally allows one feature per node.
 Check out the [karateclub documentation](https://karateclub.readthedocs.io/en/latest/_modules/karateclub/graph_embedding/graph2vec.html) for more information about the parameters that can be configured.